pingswept/me30-website/content/logistics/syllabus.md

 ## Honesty

 We take honesty very seriously.
-Not only are we required to report violations of academic integrity, we are glad to do so.
+Not only are we required to report violations of academic integrity, we see it as an important part of our responsibility as teachers.
 We are all fortunate to be at Tufts; there is no excuse for squandering that opportunity by representing someone else's work as your own.
 If you're unsure about the details, read the [Tufts Academic Integrity Policy](https://students.tufts.edu/student-affairs/student-life-policies/academic-integrity-policy).

 ## Sharing